maryrosecook/DEPRECATED-essays/gitfromtheinsideout/essay.md

 Git is built on a graph.
 Almost every Git command manipulates this graph.
 To understand Git deeply, focus on the properties of this graph, not workflows or commands.

 To learn more about Git, investigate the `.git` directory.
 It's not scary.
 Look inside.
-Change the contents of files and see what happens.
+Change the content of files and see what happens.
 Create a commit by hand.
 Try and see how badly you can mess up a repo.
 Then repair it.

 --------------

 todo
 - add captions it images
-- go through all commands, check they work
-- find a way to put file names on same line as top border of code samples
-- explain ghost boxes when start using them in diagrams
-- do diagram that shows commit, head, master etc vs their locations in repo - maybe after 14 commit cause then have FETCH_HEAD and a remote ref
-- delete all hhh
-- remove all references to 'repo'
 - put dashes in image filenames
-- content vs contents